microsoft/vscode-docs/learn/collaboration/live-share.md

 <img src="images/liveshare-join-session.png" alt="Live Share icon in Activity Bar" aria-hidden="true" class="thumb"/>

-You should be able to  see your classmate's code on your screen!
+You should be able to see and interact with your classmate's code on your screen!